Murder of Polly Klaas: Background

-On October 1, 1993, Polly Klaas and two friends were having a slumber party at the home of Klaas’s mother, Eve Nichols.
+On October 1, 1993, Polly Klaas and two friends were having a slumber party at the home of Klaas' mother, Eve Nichols.
 Around 10:30 pm, an intoxicated man named Richard Allen Davis entered her bedroom, carrying a knife from the home’s kitchen.
 He told the girls that he was there to do no harm and was only there for money.
 Davis tied up both of her friends, pulled pillowcases over their heads, and told them to count to 1,000.
 He then kidnapped Klaas.
 Over the next two months, about 4,000 people helped search for Klaas.
 Davis was arrested two months after the kidnapping and led the police to Klaas' body, which was buried in a shallow grave in Sonoma County.

 Conviction

-After a long and tumultuous trial, Davis was convicted on June 18, 1996, of first-degree murder with four special circumstances (robbery, burglary, kidnapping, and attempted lewd act on a child) in Klaas's death.
+After a long and tumultuous trial, Davis was convicted on June 18, 1996, of first-degree murder with four special circumstances (robbery, burglary, kidnapping, and attempted lewd act on a child) in Klaas' death.
 A San Jose Superior Court jury returned a sentence of death.
-At his formal sentencing, Davis provoked national outrage by taunting his victim's family, extending both middle fingers at a courtroom camera and later saying that Klaas's last words just before he killed her implied that her father molested her.
+At his formal sentencing, Davis provoked national outrage by taunting his victim's family, extending both middle fingers at a courtroom camera and later saying that Klaas' last words just before he killed her implied that her father molested her.
 Judge Thomas Hastings then formally sentenced Davis to death, telling Davis that his conduct in the courtroom made the decision to pass the death sentence significantly easier.
 Davis has been on death row since 1996.

 Winona Ryder

-Actress Winona Ryder, who had been raised in Petaluma, offered a $200,000 reward for Klaas's safe return during the search.
-Ryder starred in a film version of Little Women after Klaas's death and dedicated it to her memory, because it had been Klaas' favorite book.
+Actress Winona Ryder, who had been raised in Petaluma, offered a $200,000 reward for Klaas' safe return during the search.
+Ryder starred in a film version of Little Women after Klaas' death and dedicated it to her memory, because it had been Klaas' favorite book.

 Aftermath and legacy

-Klaas's body was cremated and her ashes were spread over the Pacific Ocean by her friends and family.
+Klaas' body was cremated and her ashes were spread over the Pacific Ocean by her friends and family.

 In the wake of the murder, Klaas' father, Marc Klaas, became a child advocate and established the Polly Klaas Foundation (formerly the KlaasKids Foundation).
 He has made himself available to parents of kidnapped children and has appeared frequently on Larry King Live, CNN Headline News and Nancy Grace.

 The all-points bulletin was broadcast on the CHP (California Highway Patrol) channel, which only CHP radios could receive.
 CHP practice changed after the case.
 The radio system was upgraded and such bulletins are now broadcast on all police channels through a centralized 911 dispatch system.

 In October 1998, a performing arts center was named in her honor in Petaluma, but was closed in 2000 because of building safety issues and a lack of funding.
 In November 2022, after years of fundraising and building improvements, the Polly Klaas Community Theater reopened.

 In the wake of the murder, politicians in California and other U.S. states supported three strikes laws and California's Three Strikes act was signed into law on March 8, 1994.